Small Bowel Capsule Endoscopy

-Capsule endoscopy is a technology that uses a swallowed video capsule to take photographs of the inside of the esophagus, stomach, and small intestine.
+Small bowel capsule endoscopy is a technology that uses a swallowed video capsule to take photographs and examine the three portions of the small intestine (duodenum, jejunum, ileum), or the middle part of your gastrointestinal tract.
 For capsule endoscopy, the intestines are first cleared of residual food and bacterial debris with the use of laxatives used before a colonoscopy.
 A large capsule is swallowed by the patient.
 The capsule contains a camera, a light source, a battery, and a radio transmitter.
 As the capsule travels through the esophagus, stomach, and small intestine, it takes two pictures a second for 8 hours.
 The photographs are transmitted by the radio transmitter to a small receiver that is worn on the waist of the patient who is undergoing the capsule endoscopy.
-The patient is free to move about during the 8 hour exam.
+The patient is free to move about during the 8-hour exam.
 At the end of the procedure, the photographs are downloaded from the receiver into a computer, and the images are later reviewed.
 The capsule is passed by the patient into the toilet and flushed away.
 It does not need to be retrieved.

 What type of diseases can be diagnosed with capsule endoscopy?

 Capsule endoscopy can help the doctor determine the cause for recurrent or persistent symptoms such as abdominal pain, diarrhea, bleeding or anemia.
 Some common examples of small intestine diseases diagnosed by capsule endoscopy include: